What faith is, 1-5. Without faith we cannot please God, 6. The worthy fruits thereof in the fathers of old time, 7-40.

 8 By faith Abraham, when he was called to go out into a place which he should afterward receive for an inheritance, obeyed, and he went out not knowing where he was going.
 9 By faith he sojourned in the land of promise, as in a foreign country, dwelling in tabernacles with Isaac and Jacob, the heirs with him of the same promise.
 10 For he looked for a city which has foundations, whose builder and maker is God.
 11 Through faith, Sarah herself also received strength to conceive offspring, and delivered a child when she was past age, since she judged him faithful who had promised.
 12 Therefore, there sprang even from one—and him as good as dead—so many as the stars of the sky in multitude and as the sand which is by the sea-shore innumerable.

-13 These all died in faith, not having received the promises, but having seen them afar off and were persuaded of them, embraced them and confessed that they were strangers and pilgrims on the earth.
+13 These all died in faith, not having received the promises, but having seen them and greeted them from afar, and having confessed that they were strangers and pilgrims on the earth.
 14 For those who say such things declare plainly that they seek a country.
 15 And truly, if they had been mindful of that country from where they came, they might have had opportunity to return.
 16 But now they desire a better country, that is, a heavenly one.
 Therefore, God is not ashamed to be called their God, for he has prepared a city for them.

 17 By faith Abraham, when he was tried, offered up Isaac.
 And he who had received the promises offered up his only-begotten son, 18 Of whom it was said, "In Isaac your offspring shall be called."
 19 He accounted that God was able to raise him even from the dead, from where also he received him in a figure.
 20 By faith Isaac blessed Jacob and Esau concerning things to come.
 21 By faith Jacob, when he was dying, blessed both the sons of Joseph "and worshiped while leaning upon the top of his staff."
 22 By faith Joseph, when he died, made mention of the departing of the children of Israel and gave commandment concerning his bones.